BhallaLab/moose-core/README.md

 # Examples, tutorials and Demos:

-Look in the Demos directory for sample code.
+Look in the [moose-examples repository](https://github.com/BhallaLab/moose-examples) for sample code.

-- Demos/tutorials: Standalone scripts meant for teaching.
+- [tutorials](https://github.com/BhallaLab/moose-examples/tutorials): Standalone scripts meant for teaching.
 Students are expected to modify the scripts to learn the principles of the models.
-- Demos/squid: The Hodkin-Huxley squid model, fully graphical interface.
+- [squid](https://github.com/BhallaLab/moose-examples/squid): The Hodkin-Huxley squid model, fully graphical interface.
-- Demos/Genesis_files: A number of kinetics models used in MOOSE demos.
+- [Genesis_files]((https://github.com/BhallaLab/moose-examples/Genesis_files): A number of kinetics models used in MOOSE demos.
-- Demos/neuroml: A number of NeuroML models used in MOOSE demos
+- [neuroml](https://github.com/BhallaLab/moose-examples/neuroml): A number of NeuroML models used in MOOSE demos
-- Demos/traub_2005: Example scripts for each of the individual cell models from the Traub 2005 thalamocortical model.
+- [traub_2005](https://github.com/BhallaLab/moose-examples/traub_2005): Example scripts for each of the individual cell models from the Traub 2005 thalamocortical model.
-- Demos/snippets: Code snippets that can be used as building blocks and to illustrate how to use certain kinds of objects in MOOSE.
+- [snippets](https://github.com/BhallaLab/moose-examples/snippets): Code snippets that can be used as building blocks and to illustrate how to use certain kinds of objects in MOOSE.
 These snippets are all meant to run as individual files.